Teens Take the Lead: An Inside Look at our Inaugural Teen Summit

 A special highlight of the summit was the Teen Marketplace, where young entrepreneurs showcased and sold products from their own small businesses.
 From branded merchandise to colorful flowers crafted by hand, their creativity and entrepreneurial spirit shined.
 Teens had the chance not only to sell their creations, but to share their stories, including how they launched their businesses, what inspires them, and what they hope to build next.

 After a community lunch, participants broke into afternoon workshops focused on mental health and wellness.
 Small group sessions explored subjects such as gun violence, healthy relationships, and practical strategies for managing stress.
 Members of our Youth Support Services team served as facilitators led honest, supportive conversations, providing tools and resources while also giving teens space to connect and be heard.
-The day wrapped up with performances from our incredibly talented teens.
-The day finished with raffle prizes and thanks to the teens for using their day off to learn and grow at the Club.
+The day wrapped up with performances from our incredibly talented teens and raffle prizes.

 The Teen Summit was a celebration of youth potential, leadership, and community.
 It was a day filled with courage, creativity, and connection, and a powerful reminder of the brilliance our teens carry with them every day.